Training structure

 Faculty of Science

-This course, similar in spirit to the first-year project, is an introduction to the research approach, more advanced than in the first year: it includes immersion in a research laboratory, a bibliographical study, and the realization of a project involving the study of a biological context, the acquisition of experimental or observational data, and the implementation of a modeling and/or digital simulation approach.
+This course, similar in spirit to the first-year project, is an introduction to the research process, more advanced than in the first year: it includes immersion in a research laboratory, a bibliographic study, and the completion of a project involving the study of a biological context, the acquisition of experimental or observational data, and the implementation of a modeling and/or numerical simulation approach.